alandipert/tdd-bytecode/README.md

 Then, edit and save [Add.j](src/adder/Add.j) - you should see assembly and testing happen again.

-You can get audio feedback with `boot speak test`.
+You can also get audio feedback with `boot speak test`.

 [Boot]: http://boot-clj.com/
 [Jasmin]: http://jasmin.sourceforge.net/